Green Star 3 minutes 22 April 2023

 Top quality Northumbrian ingredients inform the menu at this rustic restaurant: these come from their own kitchen garden, are foraged from the surrounding countryside, or sourced from small independent producers, farmers and growers.
 Every part of the plant, vegetable or animal is used; they make their own juices and tonics, and the shelves are full of jars preserving, fermenting and pickling different products.
 They also have a chicken coop and house a colony of native black honey bees.

-The chef's commitment: “Our aim is to showcase the best organic and foraged Northumbrian produce while also educating diners on sustainable practices.
+A word from the chef: “Our aim is to showcase the best organic and foraged Northumbrian produce while also educating diners on mindful practices.
 Our native honey bees are an integral part of our farm and we are introducing homemade wild flower seed menus for guests to plant at home, so they can help the bees too.”
 Cal Byerley

 Silo